G3RGES/G3RGES/README.md

 ### Hi there 👋
-- 🤔 I am a graduate of commerce college .
-I am passionate about building functional and good-looking sites, and I am a quick learner and a team player.
+- 🤔 I am passionate about building functional and good-looking sites, and I am a quick learner and a team player.
 I'm always learning and growing, and I am excited to become a next big thing in the web development industry.
 - 🔭 I’m currently looking for a position as a react.js developer
 - 😎 Visit my personal Website: [Website](https://gergesnashaat.vercel.app/)
 - 📫 How to reach me: [Email](georgios.nashaat@gmail.com)